norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 Question: What is the last thing Todd said before he quit yesterday?
 ```
 Again _50 First Dates_ does not disappoint with real-world analogs.
 In the film, Lucy's condition is kept hidden from her with the help of falsified context clues; her father swaps out her newspaper with a reprinted one, passes off a recorded football game as live TV, and paints over a wall every evening so she can re-paint it the next day, none the wiser.
 This context adds to the prompt and allows Lucy to live a full day (albeit the same one over and over).
-It does a significantly better job of reaching the desired outcome (Lucy enjoys her
+It does a significantly better job of reaching the desired outcome (Lucy enjoys her day and is able to function within it) than relying completely on the day's organic events.

+But this

 <sub>*Adding context to a prompt and fine-tuning or retraining a model are not really the same thing, but I was willing to take a few liberties with technical accuracy for the sake of clearly demonstrating the subject concepts.</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3Mzg3NjQyOSwtMjEzMDY4NzU1OSwtMT
+eyJoaXN0b3J5IjpbMTk4MjU0NjQ5OCwtMjEzMDY4NzU1OSwtMT
 UzMDg1MzY2NCw2NzkyNjYzOTAsODUyODU4NDgsLTE4NzcwNjM3
 OTEsMjE3MjY1MCwtMjA1MzE3NTU1NywtMjAzMzcyNzE2NSwtMT
 MyNzIzMjc2NSwtNjU3MDY5NDMxLDk0NjY4Mjg3NywxNzA5MDEx